5gain/hlf-docker-swarm/README.md

 ## Lessons Learned

 The most problems occurred when the network was not created from a clean state.
-Thus ensure that no old volumes, certificates or transaction are left behind before re-creating the network.
+Thus ensure that no old volumes, certificates or transactions are left behind before re-creating the network.

 Another problem is an inconsistency between the version of the docker containers.
-If you make changes to containers, ensure that this version is also propagated to the other nodes (e.g. using ``docker pull`` or ``docker save <image> | bzip2 | ssh user@host docker load``)
+If you make changes to containers, ensure that this version is also propagated to the other nodes (e.g. using ``docker pull`` or ``docker save <image> | bzip2 | ssh user@host docker load``).

+The standard Fabric Images are based on Alpine Linux.
+Unfortunately, the peer image produced segmentation faults when starting.
+The GDB Debug showed a problem with musl.
+This Problem does not occurr with Ubuntu, as this distribution uses standard libc.

+Another issue occurred with the version of the gRPC und Protobuf libraries, the dependencies in the main branch were pretty old.
+These libraries only recently received official support for the ARM64 architecture: https://grpc.io/blog/grpc-on-arm64/.
+Thus an update to newer versions eliminated the observed errors.